isomerpages/mewr-eco/pages/fund-info.md

 * Educational materials (e.g. brochures, publications, books, etc);
 * Marketing and publicity (e.g. production of posters, EDMs, photography, etc);
 * Logistics and transportation;
-* Equipment and tools necessary for project implementation
+* Equipment and tools necessary for project implementation.

 The SG Eco Fund does not support these cost items:
 * Manpower;